Carin Hewitt, Executive Director

 Office: B Street, Santa Rosa, CA and Petaluma, CA

 After 12 years as a physician assistant in a farmworker clinic, Rick turned to law in response to the Proposition 187 attempt to criminalize immigrants and prohibit them from going to school or getting care at the clinic.
 He completed law school and opened an office in 2003, representing immigrants in removal proceedings, as well as with affirmative applications for residence, visas or citizenship for “low-bono” fees.
 During the campaigns to win a DREAM Act and a Comprehensive Immigration Reform in 2013, he and three immigrant women paralegals converted that law office into the non-profit agency, VIDAS, to offer lower-cost and pro bono services.
 He has been active in community organizing for greater immigrant rights with the Committee for Immigrant Rights, later known as Comite VIDA, helping to win new policies from the Sheriff and ICE regarding detention of immigrants.

 Now, Rick is the Legal Director at VIDAS for the removal defense aspect of our work, supervising 3 attorneys and 4 paralegals.
 In the Secure Families Collaborative and with state grants, we provide pro bono representation to a caseload of about 40 Sonoma County Immigrants in removal proceedings, and a caseload of about 30 from other counties, and about 20 unaccompanied minors.

 Chandler Jordana, Associate Director

-Chandler is graduate of the University of Utah’s Master of Science in International Affairs and Global Enterprise Program.
-Chandler enjoys writing, poetry, comedy and learning about different cultures and languages.
+A graduate of the University of Utah’s Master of Science in International Affairs and Global Enterprise Program, Chandler’s work mainly entails administrative tasks including writing grants, grant management, and reports.